arthur-ruxton/squareBrain/README.md

 <details>
  <summary>Overview :bulb:</summary>
- Press start and an animated, randomised, maze-generation will begin, triggering a timer.
-If time runs out, it’s game over. <br>
+  A labyrinth game with three levels of complexity, navigate through all three mazes to complete the game.
- Closely observing the animated path-finder algorithm may help you solve the puzzle. <br>
+  <b>Collect golden nugs</b> to increase your score as you go, they’re rarer and more valuable on harder levels.
- squareBrain() has three levels of complexity.
-Navigate through all three mazes to complete the game. <br>
+  Press start and an animated, randomised, <b>maze-generation</b> will begin, triggering a timer. <b>If time runs out</b>, it’s game over.
- Collect golden nugs to increase your score as you go, they’re rarer and more valuable on harder levels. <br>
+  Closely observing the <b>animated path-finder algorithm</b> may help you solve the puzzle.
   There are 'specialCells'.
 The program removes all walls of any specialCell as well as any wall touching it.
-This is done to ensure multiple potential routes,     t  through each maze.
+This is done to ensure <b>multiple potential             routes</b> through each maze.
 </details>

 <details>